 Maha is a 501(c)(3) nonprofit organization focused on bringing people together.
 We curate and produce cultural experiences with the goal of positively impacting our home city, Omaha.

-Our main event is Maha Festival, a celebration of music and discovery that takes place every summer.
+Our main event is Maha Festival, a volunteer-powered celebration of music and discovery that takes place every summer.

-Maha will continue to evolve into an annual collection of experiences that reflect the diverse cultural aspects of our community and region — a broad mix, ranging from live music to food & drink showcases, art installations to film screenings, speaker events to fashion shows, and the many creative ventures in between.
+Maha will continue to evolve into an annual collection of experiences that reflect the diverse cultural aspects of our community and region — a broad mix, ranging from live music to food & drink showcases, art installations to film screenings, speaker events to comedy shows, and the many creative ventures in between.

 The city of Omaha exists on land that has been home to culture and community long before our organization was ever conceived.
 The Omaha tribe, for which our city is named, was also known as U-Mo’n-Ho’n (“upstream” or “against the current”).
 The Tribe originally settled near the Missouri River, and in the early 1700s were mapped as “the Maha, a wandering nation.”